-The best way to access the free lessons is to browse Scott's Bass Lessons Library.
-You can browse lessons by topic by using the menu on the left side of the site.
-Click on one of the topics, such as Beginners or Bass Riff of the Week, to access the lessons categorized under that subject.
+The best way to access the free lessons is to browse Scott's Lessons page.
+You can browse lessons by topic by clicking on the All Subjects pull down menu.
+Click on one of the topics, such as Beginners or Riff of the Week, to access the lessons categorized under that subject.
 Some lessons are part of Scott's premium content and contain links to join his Bass Academy, but you'll also find a number of free lessons which you can watch and learn from.

 About the Lessons

 From Scott's Bass Lessons Library page, you can click on any one of the topics to explore in greater detail the lessons categorized there.
 Many of these are free, so click on play and enjoy.